Giant Tunable Mechanical Nonlinearity in Graphene-Silicon Nitride Hybrid Resonator: S.3. Graphene and SiNx resonator modes

 \subsection{A. Nonlinear modes of Graphene resonator}

-The sample consists of a large area SiNx resonator ($320\times320\times0.3$ $\rm \mu m^3$), with 20$\mu$m, 15$\mu$m and 10$\rm \mu$m diameter circular holes etched on to it over which monolayer graphene has been deposited, thereby forming drums that are clamped to SiNx at the edges via Van der Waals forces while its rest of the part is freely hanging.
-When the microscope is focused on graphene, we observe its thermal spectrum in the electronic spectum analyser.
+The sample consists of a large area SiNx resonator ($320\times320\times0.3$ $\rm \mu m^3$), with 20 $\mu$m, 15 $\mu$m and 10 $\rm \mu$m diameter circular holes etched on to it over which monolayer graphene is deposited, thereby forming suspended drums.
+The graphene gets clamped to SiNx at the edges via Van der Waals forces while rest of the part above the hole remains freely hanging.
+When the microscope is focused on graphene, we observe its thermo-mechanical spectrum from the detected signal in a electronic spectrum analyser.

-Fig. 1c (main text) shows the dispersion of fundamental mode of graphene as a function of changing tension of the graphene membrane via dc gate voltage.
-Mode profiles deviate from an expected Lorentzian shape, due to its interaction with densely packed, multiple SiNx modes.
-Such interactions lead to sharp dips and Fano-like asymmetry in graphene spectrum (fig. S.3a).
-The asymmetry gets more pronounced in when the graphene mode is driven on resonance.
-The corresponding phase profile shows an overall envelop of $\pi$-phase flip when we go through the broad graphene resonance.
-However, the finer features in the phase profile with sharp $\pi$ phase flips, correspond to individual SiNx modes which are coupled to the graphene mode with varying coupling strengths. \\\\ When driven harder, graphene shows a typical asymmetric signature that is typical of a Duffing oscillator with cubic nonlinear response in displacement (fig. S.3b).
+The dispersion of fundamental mode of graphene as a function dc gate voltage (Fig. 1c) represents deviation of mode shape from usual Lorentzian shape, due to interaction of the graphene vibrational mode with densely packed, multiple SiNx modes.
+Such interactions lead to sharp dips and Fano-like asymmetry in graphene spectrum.
+The asymmetry gets more pronounced when the graphene mode is driven on resonance (Fig. S.5a).
+The corresponding phase profile shows an overall envelop corresponding to $\pi$-phase jump, as one crosses the broad graphene resonance.
+However, finer features in phase profile with sharp, intermediate $\pi$ phase jumps correspond to individual SiNx modes which are coupled to graphene mode.
+It can be noted that in general, each of these narrow SiNx modes have a unique coupling strength to the same graphene.

+When driven harder, the broad graphene mode shows an asymmetric signature in spectra that is typical of a Duffing oscillator with cubic nonlinear response in displacement (Fig. S.5b).
 Forward and backward sweeps of drive frequency shows hysteresis in both the amplitude and phase.

-Fig. S.4a shows transition from a linear response to a Duffing-like nonlinear response for the graphene mode, coupled to multiple SiNx modes.
-The spectrum shows an increase in the (full width at half maximum) FWHM with increasing drive voltage, pointing towards the existence of nonlinear damping.
-The amplitude of the graphene modes with drive voltage show saturation after a certain drive voltage and the critical voltage for saturation is specific to a given mode (fig. S.4b).
+Fig. S.6a shows transition from a linear response to a Duffing-like nonlinear response for the graphene mode, coupled to multiple SiNx modes.
+The spectrum shows an increase in the FWHM (full width at half maximum) with increasing drive voltage, pointing towards the existence of nonlinear damping.
+The amplitude of the modes with drive voltage show saturation after a certain drive voltage and the critical voltage for saturation is specific to a given mode (Fig. S.6b).